0xLuigi/sql-metamask-id-viewer/README.md

 https://community.metamask.io/t/metamask-blank-screen-on-firefox-but-no-seed/12971/32

 The ID number shown by this tool is the MetaMask file identifier that the SQL database is looking for.
 What to do if numbers don't match?
-Copy the ID using COPY button and rename your file.
+Copy the ID using COPY button and rename your Vault Data file.

 ## 🚀 Quick Start